chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 This method shares the advantages of plain caching, with reduced limitations but requiring specialized proxying software.
+The software does not necessarily need more configuration:
+A general-purpose proxy is free to explore the origin server's `.well-known/core` information, and can decide to enable RD optimizations after discovering that the frequently accesses resources are of resource type "core.rd-lookup-\*".

 ### Potential for improvement